Minimising light pollution from a school in a national park

-Hydrock’s Building Performance Engineering team has delivered design services for Powys County Council for a new £22m secondary school and sixth form centre in Brecon.
+We supported Powys County Council with the design of a new £22m secondary school and sixth form centre in Brecon.

-The project – part of the Welsh Government’s 21st Century Schools and Education Programme - will see the existing secondary school replaced with new school buildings fit to meet the demands of modern education.
-The 7,500m2 school will cater for 750 students from age 11-18, including full cooking facilities, dining areas, a four-court sports hall and activity studio.
+The project – part of the Welsh Government’s 21st Century Schools and Education Programme - results in the existing secondary school being replaced with new school buildings fit to meet the demands of modern education.
+The 7,500 sq. m school caters for 750 students from age 11-18, including full cooking facilities, dining areas, a four-court sports hall and activity studio.

-Working with BAM Construction, Hydrock was appointed to provide mechanical and electrical engineering design, as well as fire and acoustic advice as part of the SEWSCAP contractors framework project in Wales.
+Working with BAM Construction, we were appointed to provide MEP design, as well as fire and acoustic advice as part of the SEWSCAP contractors framework project in Wales.